Abenezer-Baheru/EthioMart-TelegramEcommerce-Modeling/README.md

 8. Evaluate the fine-tuned model on the validation set.
 9. Save the model for future use.

-## Task 4: Model Comparison & Selection
+## 4: Model Comparison & Selection

 Compare different models and select the best-performing one for the entity extraction task.